telerik/justmock-docs/getting-started/mock.md

   {{endregion}}

->Make sure to run through [Step 1 - Installation and Setup]({%slug justmock/getting-started/installation-instructions%}) and [Step 2 - Adding Telerik JustMock to Your Test Project]({%slug justmock/getting-started/using-telerik-justmock-in-your-test-project%}) to setup your project and environment before continuing further.
+>Make sure to run through [Installation and Setup]({%slug justmock/getting-started/installation-instructions%}) and [Add Telerik JustMock to Your Test Project]({%slug justmock/getting-started/using-telerik-justmock-in-your-test-project%}) to setup your project and environment before continuing further.

 ## Create Instance Mocks